davidwallacejackson/dagger-monorepo-dep-crawler/README.md

     frontend --> docker
 ```

-We want to preserve the behavior that we had in the simple Dockerfile above: when a package's source changes, but not its dependencies, that package should rebuild against the previously-constructed dependency layer.
+We want to preserve the behavior that we had in the simple Dockerfile above: **when a package's source changes, but not its dependencies, that package should rebuild against the previously-constructed dependency layer**.
 Concretely:

 - A change to lib should rebuild lib, api, cli, and the Docker container, but not frontend
 - A change to cli should rebuild only cli